major/rhel7stig-sphinx/doc/source/medium.rst

 Description
 ~~~~~~~~~~~

 GSSAPI authentication is used to provide additional authentication mechanisms to applications.
-Allowing GSSAPI authentication through SSH exposes the system’s GSSAPI to remote hosts, increasing the attack surface of the system.
+Allowing GSSAPI authentication through SSH exposes the system\xe2\x80\x99s GSSAPI to remote hosts, increasing the attack surface of the system.
 GSSAPI authentication must be disabled unless needed.

 Check
 ~~~~~